Adding frames of silence in video editing adds more than just silence – say what? By adding a few frames of silence, you can enhance a story.

 Ever edit a story with little video?
 That’s a rhetorical question, by the way.
 This happens every day to an editor somewhere.
 This story has very little video.
 Video is not essential, especially if you have emotion.
 Anytime I get a chance to edit a story that has emotion, I’m all over it.
 What do I do to help the story?
 What emotion can I help display with editing?
 How will my edit decisions impact the story?
 Are there edits I’m not going to make that are important?
 Let’s see if I can answer some of those questions.

 It’s my job as an editor is to make you laugh, or to make you cry.
 Sometimes the material we are given makes that a little easier than other times.

-This story is about a woman is almost a victim of a serial rape suspect.
+This story is about a woman who is almost a victim of a serial rape suspect.
 In the interview, she is very emotional.
-My job as an editor is making sure her emotional state comes through in the story.
+My job as an editor is to make sure her emotional state comes through in the story.